Suggestion: Watch the 10 minutes video tutorial before reading this article

 Since 2002, CCC has been the mandatory certification mark for a wide range of products on the Chinese market.

-Therefore, it’s important that you seek help from a professional in order to get your products marked correctly.
+To make sure that your products meet local regulations and will be accepted by the customs, it’s important that you seek help from a professional in order to get your products marked correctly.

-a.
-You apply for CCC online and get a certification number
+- You apply for CCC online and get a certification number

-b.
-Prepare test products and other documentation
+- Prepare your test products and other relevant documentation

-c.
-Samples are sent to China and product testing starts
+- The samples are sent to China and product testing starts

-d.
-The Chinese certification authority sends Chinese personnel to your factory for an initial audit (usually takes 2 couple of days)
+- The Chinese certification authority sends Chinese personnel to your factory for an initial audit (usually takes 2 couple of days)

-e.
-Your application is accepted/rejected
+- Your application is accepted/rejected according to the results provided

-f.
-Order CCC stickers or get a permit to mark your products directly with the CCC mark
+- If accepted, you have to order CCC stickers or get a permit to mark your products directly with the CCC mark

 The process doesn’t end here though and you’ll need to maintain your CCC certificate continuously.

-c.
-You have problems to pass follow-up inspections (factory inspections are made on a yearly basis, being granted the CCC mark also means you need to work actively to keep it)
+- You have problems to pass follow-up inspections (factory inspections are made on a yearly basis, being granted the CCC mark also means you need to work actively to keep it)

 The CCC-mark is required for over a hundred of products.
 To obtain more information about the different categories, you can visit CNCA’s website to find products that require CCC.